 In July 2001, the Financial Accounting Standards Board issued SFAS No. 143, "Accounting for Asset Retirement Obligations".
 SFAS No. 143 requires entities to record the fair value of a liability for an asset retirement obligation in the period in which it is incurred.
-When the liability is initially recorded, the entity capitalizes a cost by increasing the carrying amount of the related long-lived asset.
-Over time, the liability is accreted each period toward its future value, and the capitalized cost is depreciated over the useful life of the related asset.
-Upon settlement of the liability, an entity reports a gain or loss upon settlement to the extent the actual costs differ from the recorded liability.
-SFAS No. 143 is effective for fiscal years beginning after June 15, 2002.
-Dorchester Minerals adopted SFAS No. 143 on January 1, 2003 and does not expect it to have a material effect on its financial statements.
+SFAS No. 143 is effective for fiscal years beginning after

+June 15, 2002.
+Dorchester Minerals adopted SFAS No. 143 on January 1, 2003, which did not have a material effect on its financial statements.